UgniusV/Dandy/README.md

 - More test coverage.
 - Orientation change support.
 - Implement access token refreshing feature.
 - Playback is extremelly buggy.
-(This will be fixed in near future)
+(This will be fixed in the near future by using services).
 - Overall refactoring.

 ## Artist